 The Promotion Criteria Matrix (Appendix 1) will be used to guide faculty members, department chairs, and promotion and tenure review committees in assessing how candidates for promotion or tenure meet the criteria below.
 “Meritorious” is broadly defined as performance that is praiseworthy or deserving merit, while “excellent” is defined as performance that is outstanding or of exceptional merit.

 Faculty members may be promoted in either the Regular Series, the Clinical Practice Series or the Research Professor Series.
-These promotion series were developed to recognize the diverse activities, responsibilities and areas of accomplishment of the faculty of the SOM; these multiple promotion pathways should be recognized as parallel and equal in importance, without an implied hierarchy.
+These promotion series were developed to recognize the diverse activities, responsibilities and areas of accomplishment of the faculty of the SOM and are consistent with the roles and responsibilities defined in Administrative Policy Statement 5060; these multiple promotion pathways should be recognized as parallel and equal in importance, without an implied hierarchy.

 Regular Faculty Series